Employer Tax FAQ - What you should know when hiring a nanny

 Here are some important steps to take when accounting for household employment:

-- Fill out and submitting a New Hire Report
+- Fill out and submit a New Hire Report

 - Sign up for tax accounts at both federal and state levels